ksens/shim/README.md

 http://localhost:8080/version
 ```
 The upcombing release will have the tag v15.7 and will be configured for
 SciDB version 15.7.

-The current release version should return the tag v14.12.1  (note the extra .1
-at the end was just due to a tagging mistake on my part, not a mystery SciDB
-release).
+You can checkout any previously released version
+by git tag.

 ## New changes for SciDB version 15.7